 After college and in our early twenties, we have some unique fears.

 These memes all describe the space where where my friend, Paul Angone, does great work!
-Paul is a Millenial Guru, having written on generational issues for RELEVANT Magazaine, Huffington Post, and Business Insider.
+Paul is a Millennial Guru, having written on generational issues for RELEVANT Magazine, Huffington Post, and Business Insider.
 I met Paul in 2014 and he’s been a huge encourager for me as a writer.
 His writing has helped me as I navigate a difficult season in life.

 I wanted to interview Paul early on this series, but it took a while to get our schedules to work.
 Paul has written two books, the best-selling 101 Secrets for Your Twenties and his newest book, All Groan Up: Searching for Self, Faith and a Freaking Job!

 I wrote a blog on fear and cynicism for Paul in 2014, so I’m grateful to host Paul on my blog today.

 SS: Thanks for joining us, Paul.
 I want to start by talking about fear.
 What has fear kept you from doing in the past?